 Provide facts and information

 - Answer the questions you are asked most often, especially those which have quick answers.
-For example, “20-20-20 for computer users: every 20 minutes, focus 20 ft. away” is a quick and helpful note from a vision care provider for patients who spend their days in front of a screen.
+For example, “20-20-20 for computer users: every 20 minutes, focus 20 ft. away for 20 seconds” is a quick and helpful note from a vision care provider for patients who spend their days in front of a screen.
 Your patients have similar questions.

 - Post intriguing facts.
 For example, your readers probably don’t know that everyone’s tongue print is as unique as a fingerprint.
 Whatever your specialty, you know some fun facts your patients don’t.